 When most people hear the word "Jamaica," a number of things come immediately to mind - beaming sunlight, beautiful beaches, reggae, dub and dancehall music, thick patois speech and strikingly green forests.
-All of them are entirely true characteristics of the island nation, to varying degrees.

 "Jamaica has so much more to offer than reggae and sun-soaked beaches."

-But the average visitor can easily miss a number of absolutely stunning attractions if he or she sticks to the tourist-friendly basics.
+While big cities like Kingston and Montego Bay have a lot to offer travelers looking for activities, the average visitor can easily miss a number of absolutely stunning attractions if he or she sticks to the tourist-friendly basics.
 There is so much to see in this entirely unique place.
 Before you start seeking out deals on cheap tickets to Jamaica, let's take a closer look at some of the wonders you'll find so long as you're sure to stray off the beaten path: